istio/community/WORKING-GROUP-PROCESSES.md

 Leads are responsible for running a working group.
 Running the group involves a few activities:

 * **Meetings**.
 Prepare the agenda and run the regular working group meetings.
-Ensure the meetings are recorded, and properly archived.
+Ensure the meetings are recorded, and properly archived on YouTube.

 * **Notes**.
 Ensure that meeting notes are kept up to date.
 Provide a link to the recorded meeting in the notes.
 The lead may delegate note-taking duties.

-* **Wiki**.
-Ensure that significant design decisions are captured in the Wiki.
-In the Wiki, include links to useful design documents, any interesting GitHub issues or PRs, posts to the mailing lists, etc. The wiki should provide a good feel for where the mind of the working group is at and where things are headed.

 * **Roadmap**.
 Establish **and maintain** a roadmap for the working group outlining the areas of focus for the working group over the next
 3 months.